-In the next instalment of McLaren & Me, we catch up with former McLaren driver, Jochen Mass, for an exclusive insight into his time at McLaren.
+In this instalment of McLaren & Me, we catch up with former McLaren driver, Jochen Mass.
 Jochen started 49 Grands Prix for McLaren between 1974-'77, earning eight podium finishes.
 Sadly his only victory came in tragic circumstances in Spain.

 I first drove for McLaren in the third Yardley car at the end of 1974.
 It happened a bit slowly, because John Surtees had a contract and was reluctant to let me go.
 He wanted to sell me like a football player!
 So I only did the last two races in Canada and the USA.

 The M23 was good, but my experience was not exactly high.
 I would have needed to work more with the car, but I didn't get much of a chance, especially because the Yardley deal was finishing, and it was the end of the season anyway.
 I was seventh at Watkins Glen, and I think I won the Prix Rouge et Blanc [the equivalent of Driver of the Day].
 So I made an effort, otherwise I would not have got it!

 But I was indifferent, I couldn't really judge it – my experience was not good enough to judge immediately the potential of the car.
 It felt alright, but it didn't feel that I was just now entering a new world of racing, and sitting in a fantastic car.